CIBC Costco Mastercard review

 Costco was a magical place as a kid.
 I remember going with my parents and perusing the aisles, checking out books, clothes and sporting equipment, all while munching on free food samples.
 What I didn’t know at the time was how expensive each trip to Costco usually is.
 As an adult, I now know you’ll have to somehow pay for those skids of coffee beans, $1.50 hot dogs and giant-sized condiment bottles.
 And, if you’d like to earn credit points while shopping at Costco, there’s only one game in town, Mastercard, since that’s the only credit card accepted at all Costco locations.

-Enter the CIBC Costco Mastercard, which might just be the shopping companion you need for the bulk-buying paradise.
-It has no annual fee, so you can add it to your wallet exclusively for Costco trips without too much worry, and offers 3% cash back at restaurants and on Costco gas, 2% cash back at other gas stations and Costco.ca, and 1% cash back on everything else.
+Enter the CIBC Costco Mastercard®, which might just be the shopping companion you need for the bulk-buying paradise.
+It has no annual fee, so you can add it to your wallet exclusively for Costco trips without too much worry, and offers good cash back rewards.

 Overall, it’s a fairly basic credit card that will allow you to shop at Costco while earning some cash back on all purchases.
 Read on to see if it might be the right card for you.